As one of the largest manufacturers of marzipan in the world, we pride ourselves on supplying products of a consistently high quality.

 - High-quality raw materials

 - Safe and gentle production processes

 - Finished goods tested in own laboratory

-Bitter apricot kernels originate mainly from China.
-They come from a type of apricots quite unlike the fruit we know from our greengrocers here in Europe.
-The fruit pulp can only be used as animal feed, but the kernels themselves are highly sought after.
+Bitter apricot kernels originate mainly from China and from Turkey.
 The apricot trees grow wild in the mountains, and their stones are collected by shepherds and farmers, who pass them on to larger companies where the stones are split and the kernels cleaned and packed.

 In Odense, the almonds are blanched and the skins removed.
-They are then chopped and mixed at a ratio of 2/3 almonds to 1/3 sugar, before being milled using large stone rollers that produce the correct coarse texture.
-This process turns the finest almonds into superior ODENSE pure raw marzipan, entirely free from preservatives.
+They are then chopped and mixed with sugar, before being milled using large stone rollers that produce the correct coarse texture.
+This process turns the finest almonds into Original ODENSE marzipan, entirely free from preservatives.

 Our Original ODENSE marzipan contains 63% almonds, and we need 126 grams og almonds to produce a package of Original ODENSE marzipan of 200 grams.

 In addition to almonds, ODENSE baking marzipan also contains apricot kernels.
 The addition of these kernels ensures that the marzipan does not run when baked, making baking marzipan particularly suitable for kransekage (a marzipan-based cake traditionally eaten at celebrations in Denmark) and other cakes or tarts which must retain their shape.